aditya-pethe/indox/src/generated_docs/generated_endpoint_docs.md

     overrideFacts: [
         {
             _id: "5f3f3f3f3f3f3f3f3f3f3f3f",
+            fact: "This is an override fact",
             sendDate: "2020-08-01T00:00:00.000Z"
         },
         ...
     ]
 }
 ```
+});

 ## Get Contacts

 ```
-GET /endpoint/path
+GET /path
 ```
 Description: This endpoint is used to get a list of contacts from a user's Google account.
+It also checks if the contacts have been added to the user's list of recipients and if they have subscribed to a particular animal type.

 Query Parameters:
-- `animal_type`: The type of animal the user is subscribed to.
+- animal_type: The type of animal the user is interested in.

 Example Response:
 ```
 [
     {